o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/editor-reference/nodes/_index.md

 1. Click **Add/Remove Events**.

-    Because receiver nodes are usually containers for multiple events, you can click **Add/Remove Events** to view and add any of the available event receivers for a given component.
+    Because receiver nodes are usually containers for multiple events, you can choose **Add/Remove Events** to view and add any of the available event receivers for a given component.
 In this case, the Light component exposes two events: **Turned Off** and **Turned On**.

     ![Adding an event to a receiver node in Script Canvas.](/images/user-guide/scripting/script-canvas/nodes-event-receiver-3.png)